Phuket Events and Festivals where to be what it’s all about, enjoy Phuket.

 Having a misleading name, the festival is held in October for a range of nine to ten days (with the use of the Chinese lunar calendar, the dates are known to vary from year to year) and it’s known to be a frightful event.

-For 2017 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about 2016 HERE.
+For 2019 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about the event.

 This festival is not like most vegetarian festivals where you can find hippy style, laid-back crowd, this festival celebrates an abstinence period with a good health result back in the 19th century.
-The latest news for 2017 HERE
+Read about the 2017 Festival.

 Enjoy some tasty foods during the festival by welcoming the atmosphere!
-Visiting a shrine in white will help you feel a part of this vegetarian festival by burning incense stick.
+Visiting a shrine in white will help you feel a part of this vegetarian festival by burning incense sticks.

-There’s more on the Phuket Vegetarian festival 2016 HERE.
+There’s more on the previous Phuket Vegetarian festivals.

 This festival originated from the idea of blessing family members with water, but it is seen today as:-